Get Answers to all your Questions

 best_answer

-There are small openings or pores on the lower surface of the leaves called stomata these opening are surrounded with guard cells.
+There are small openings or pores on the lower surface of the leaves called stomata these openings are surrounded by guard cells.
+The two functions of stomata are:

 (i) Transpiration is possible through stomata, i.e., excess water loss from the plant.